jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 1. https://docs.llamaindex.ai/en/stable/examples/llm/llamafile/
 2. https://www.llamaindex.ai/blog/using-llamaindex-and-llamafile-to-build-a-local-private-research-assistant

-According to me, that major advantage of a llamafile is that it exposes an API service in addition to a web user interface.
+According to me, the major advantage of a llamafile is that it exposes an API service in addition to a web user interface.
 This means that we could use the API endpoints from a llamafile and use it in Retrieval Augmented Generation (RAG) projects or any other LLM use case.
 The available API endpoints are described in this [link](https://github.com/Mozilla-Ocho/llamafile/blob/main/llama.cpp/server/README.md#api-endpoints).

 All this magic with llamafile is possible because of the two previous open-source projects, namely [llama.cpp](https://github.com/ggerganov/llama.cpp) and [cosmopolitan_Libc](https://github.com/jart/cosmopolitan).
 Kudos to the developers and maintainers!
 Not to forget all the credit to realize llamafile goes to the [Mozilla builders project](https://future.mozilla.org/).